Access control

 Principals (teams and users) #

 A team is a named group of users who share the same set of permissions.
-Instead of configuring access for each person individually, you create a team, assign it permissions once, and then add users to it.
+Instead of configuring access for each person individually, create a team, assign it permissions once, and add users to it.
 When a user joins a team, they immediately inherit all of that team’s permissions.
 When they leave, the permissions are revoked.

 Teams solve the day-to-day problem of managing access at scale.
 Without teams, onboarding a new developer means manually granting permissions to every deployment, builder, and title they need.
 With teams, you add them to the “Development” team and they’re ready to go.